tdegeus/GMatElastoPlasticQPot/README.md

 # Change-log

-# Upgrading to v0.6.0
+# Upgrading to v0.6.1

-Compared to v0.5.0, v0.6.0 has some generalisations and efficiency updates.
+Compared to v0.5.0, v0.6.1 has some generalisations and efficiency updates.
 This requires the following changes:

 *   `Matrix` has been generalised to `Array<rank>`.
 Practically this requires changing:
     -   `Matrix` to `Array<2>` in C++.
     -   `Matrix` to `Array2d` in Python.
-        Note that `Array1d`, `Array3d`, etc. are for the moment not compiled, but can be made available upon request.
+        Note that `Array1d`, `Array3d`, are also available.

 *   Strain is now stored as a member.
     Functions like `stress` now return the state based on the last specified strain,